auduny/vscode-vcl/README.md

 * Goto definition
 * Error checking
 * Linting
-* Completion based on either VMODs or VCC config files
+* Completion and linted based on either VMODs or VCC config files

-## Requirements
+## Configuration
+The plugin will look for VCC files in the following places by default
+* `./lib`
+* `/vcc`
+* `/usr/share/varnish/vcc` -- Default location for packages and docker images
+* `/opt/homebrew/opt/varnish/share/varnish/vcc -- OSX brew install location
+* `$HOME/.varnishls/vcc/` -- Your own VCC files or download a bundle from the github page on https://github.com/auduny/vscode-vcl

+This can be changed by either changing configuration or setting the `VARNISHLS_VCC_PATH` enviroment variable in .profile, .zshrc or .bashrc

-Create a enviroment VARIABLE like this (.zshrc, .profile .bashrc) `export VARNISHLS_VCC_PATHS="vcc:/opt/homebrew/opt/varnish/share/varnish/vcc:$HOME/.vcc-files/varnish-cache:$HOME/.vcc-files/enterprise:$HOME/.vcc-files/custom"`
+`export VARNISHLS_VCC_PATHS="vcc:/opt/homebrew/opt/varnish/share/varnish/vcc:$HOME/.vcc-files/varnish-cache:$HOME/.vcc-files/enterprise:$HOME/.vcc-files/custom"`

-And dump your vcc files in one of these places (for homebrew it's allready)

 ## Overides
-Create a `.varnishls.toml` file in your workspace directory
+You can create a `.varnishls.toml` file in your workspace directory to override and finetune your setup, all values are optional

 ```toml
 # .varnishls.toml in your workspace dir